It’s the most wonderful time of the year…

 “Same Procedure as Last Year, Miss Sophie?”

-Before midnight, the Danish national broadcaster DR, shows a short film, Dinner for One, known in Denmark as The 90th Birthday.
+Before midnight, the Danish national broadcaster DR, shows a short film Dinner for One, known in Denmark as The 90th Birthday.

 Midnight traditions

 After the bells ring, DR’s Pigekor (DR’s Girls’ Choir) will sing “Vær velkommen, Herrens år”, and a few other hymns.
 You may only be able to hear the first hymn before the fireworks show sets off outside.
-The fireworks normally last 30minutes to an hour depending on where you live.
+The fireworks normally last 30min to an hour depending on where you live.

 We hope to see you around!